LAB02-Admin/HASS.Agent-Docs/docs/commands/command-basics.md

 > The names need to be unique!
 That's why it's a good idea to start with the name of your pc.
 That way, if you install HASS.Agent on multiple pcs, they won't clash.

-If you like, you can click through the command types on the left, and read their decriptions.
+If you like, you can click through the command types on the left, and read their descriptions.
 This way you'll get a feeling for what's possible.

 > Missing a command?
 Open a [ticket on GitHub](https://github.com/LAB02-Research/HASS.Agent/issues) with your idea!